Academic Standing

 GOOD ACADEMIC STANDING

-Undergraduate students are considered in good academic standing if they complete 12 credits each semester with a term and cumulative GPA of 2.0.
-Music students must earn a B- or better in major enrollments (lessons, juries, recitals, and Music for Media 1-4).
+Undergraduate students are considered in good academic standing if they complete 12 credits each semester, unless approved for a Reduced Course Load or part-time status, with a minimum term and cumulative GPA of 2.0.
+Music students must earn a B- or better in major enrollments (lessons, juries, recitals, and Recording 1-4).
 Dance students must earn a B- or better in technique and performance classes.

 ACADEMIC WARNING